OakWings/http_helper/README.md

   if (response.isSuccess) {
     print(response.data);
   } else {
-    // Note: when not response.isSuccess, error and message will never be null, so it is save to access them! print(response.error!.message!);
+    // Note: when `response.isSuccess` is false, `error` and `message` will never be null, so it is save to access them! print(response.error!.message!);
   }
 }